andrewbastian/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a minimal Node.js web app framework with features like routing and middleware.

+    Its variety or HTTP utility methods and middleware make creating APIs quick and easy.

 - [ ] Describe Middleware?

+In express, Middleware functions add functionality to perform tasks and extend the features of Express.

 - [ ] Describe a Resource?

+A unique URL managed via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+A status of 200 or 201.

 - [ ] How can we partition our application into sub-applications?

+With routes to create different sub-applications that are organized by URL.

 ## Minimum Viable Product